Delta-Academy/Go/README.md

 <details>
 <summary><code style="white-space:nowrap;">  reward_function()</code></summary>

-Gives the reward relative to the `State.player_color`.
-I.e. if you are black and white wins, the reward is `-1`.
+Gives the reward that would be recieved in the State for the player playing as Black.
+This reward \* -1 is the reward recieved by the player playing as White. `1` if black wins, `-1` if white wins, `0` otherwise.
 </details>

 <details>